Easy way to deploy MySQL 5.7 Docker container in Ubuntu 20.04 for Local development

 Few more tricks:

-how to find the docker name :
+how to find the docker name (if you don’t have more running docker projects):

 sudo docker ps